sanam1060/Horiseon/README.md

 # Horiseon

 ## Purpose
-A website that that offers social media marketing consultation, search optimization (SEO), and online reputation management.
+A website that offers social media marketing consultation, search optimization (SEO), and online reputation management.

 ## Built With
 * HTML